timewave-computer/time-bandits/README.md

 ### Sharded On-chain Storage
 - Each timeline maintains its own event trie, updated by Time Bandits
 - All events are hash linked and content addressed
-- "Map of Time registers actors, resources, and programs
+- "Map of Time" registers actors, resources, and programs

 ### Resource Management
 - UTXO-like resource system